Emad-COMBINE-lab/GRouNdGAN/docs/_build/html/_sources/tutorial.rst.txt

         pip install -r requirements.txt

 We recommend doing this step in a python virtual environment.
+This should take less than 15 minutes.

 How to run GRouNdGAN
 --------------------

 Preprocessing
 ~~~~~~~~~~~~~
 GRouNDGAN expects three files when processing a new dataset.
 You should put them in the same directory.
 We recomment putting them in ``data/raw/``.
+You can find the PBMC68k and bone marrow datasets with a list of human and mouse TFs used in our manuscript from `here https://nextcloud.computecanada.ca/index.php/s/pXKQ2isr47AwKEX`_.

 * ``raw/barcodes.tsv``
 * ``raw/genes.tsv``